CNES/pangeo-pyinterp/docs/source/examples.rst

                          np.arange(-89, 89, 1) + 1 / 3.0,
                          indexing='ij')

-The grid is :py:meth:`interpolated <pyinterp.interpolator.bivariate>` to
+The grid is :py:meth:`interpolated <pyinterp.bivariate>` to the desired
-the desired coordinates:
+coordinates:

 .. code:: python